 Now for those of you who are reading in between the lines and see the glass half full can see an opportunity here.
 When times of uncertainty roll around, whether it be a company pivot, organizational restructure, a new competitor in the picture, an impacting economic event, or newly imposed government regulations, you can have enormous persuasive and leadership leverage in your peer group.

 Now it’s a matter of character how you choose to use or abuse this golden nugget of insight.
-Once you have settled if you are on Batman’s side or Joker’s side, and hopefully you don’t even have to think about it, let’s dig into 5 ways you can use this super-power to lead, no matter the title you have.
+Once you have settled on whether you are on Batman’s side or Joker’s side, and hopefully you don’t even have to think about it, let’s dig into 5 ways you can use this super-power to lead, no matter the title you have.

 Everyone loves a success story